Get in touch

 From snowshoeing and skinning to winter wildlife viewing, this is where you can find safety information according to your activity of choice.

-Read up on how you can not only stay safe but also take care of Colorado while enjoying backcountry snow sports.
+Read up on how you can not only stay safe but also take care of Colorado while enjoying backcountry snow sports with Leave No Trace's Backcountry Snowsports guide.

 The Colorado Avalanche Information Center (CAIC) is the statewide hub for assessing current avalanche conditions and all things avalanche safety.
 Never enter the backcountry without checking the CAIC forecast first!